Santissima Annunziata, Alcamo

-Santissima Annunziata ("Annunciation", or church of Carmine) is in Gothic-Catalan style and its remains can be seen in Alcamo, in Trapani province.
+The Santissima Annunziata ('Most Holy Annunciation'), also known as the Church of Carmine, is a Catholic church in Gothic-Catalan style and its remains can be seen in Alcamo, in Trapani province.
 One can visit the church and the adjoining convent of the Carmelites (today the police station’s premises) in Piazza Libertà.

 History

 The original body of the church was built during the Aragonese rule in Sicily, probably between 1332 and 1379, although it would in all likelihood date back to 1032.
 The church has gone through various enlargements, re-adaptations, and changes during the centuries, particularly in the 16th and 17th.

 The square bell tower, located on the right side of the entrance, was realised at the beginning of the 15th century, and was accessible from the church.
 Beginning in the 16th century, they started a second elevation and later would build a music stand leaning on an arch, and stretching from the bell tower as far as the new protruding chapel.
 In this fashion, the decorations above the door and the circular window were cut and a colonnade was created in front of the church.

 Around the 16th century in the Church, there was the Confraternity of Saint Blaise, which probably converged later in the Confraternity of the Annunciation.

 In 1537, the oratory adjoining the church was rebuilt by the Confraternity of Maria Santissima Annunziata.
 In 1752, this confraternity was promoted a company.

 Further to the abolition of religious orders in 1866, the Carmelites were expelled from the convent, which was transformed into barracks, while the church was neglected.
 The friars tried to get it back again, but the negotiations dragged on and, when the government decided to give it back, the roof had fallen down and the church had already ruined as from the end of the 19th century.

 In 1950, the Confraternity of Maria Santissima Annunziata passed to the church of Saint Olivia and it reassumed the title of confraternity in 1954, but it came to an end a short time after.

 The church, which is usually closed to public, is often used for cultural events, mainly exhibitions and concerts.